chromaui/chromatic-docs/src/content/plugins/visual-tests-addon.md

 <details>
 <summary>Does the addon affect snapshot usage?</summary>

-The addon will remain free after the early access period (including public beta) ends.
-If you are an existing Chromatic customer and receive overages from using the addon, we will credit those back to you after early access ends.

-When early access ends, snapshots will become billed and will count towards your snapshot usage.
-If you have any questions about snapshot costs or [billing](https://www.chromatic.com/pricing), please contact us <a class="intercom-concierge-bot"><b>via in-app chat</b></a>.
+The Visual Tests addon uses the same [pricing tiers as Chromatic](https://www.chromatic.com/pricing), providing the number of snapshots subscribed to in your plan.
+If you have any questions about snapshot costs or billing, please contact us <a class="intercom-concierge-bot"><b>via in-app chat</b></a>.

 </details>